andy-hanson/crow/readme.md

 This readme describes how to contribute to crow.

-For information about the langauge itself, visit the [website](http://crow-lang.xyz/).
+For information about the language itself, visit the [website](https://crow-lang.org/).

 # Setup